 The course starts and finishes in Epcot.
 In between it winds its 26.2 miles through the Magic Kingdom, all the way down into the Animal Kingdom, on a quick tour of ESPN Wide World of Sports, and finally, a trip through Hollywood Studios.

-The entire race is punctuated by favorite Disney characters along the course, including some rarely ones.
+The entire race is punctuated by favorite Disney characters along the course, including some rarely seen ones.
 There is also on-course entertainment and there are always plenty of spectators who serve as excellent motivators.
 Since the start time is 5:30 am on a Sunday, you also get the opportunity to see all the theme parks at times when guests are not allowed in.

 If you have ever wanted to see all four parks in one day but you feel like motorized transport is too restrictive, the Walt Disney World Marathon is the race for you.

 Walt Disney World Half Marathon